Site Navigation

 When you add a button name in Infin It!, that name appears here in Site Navigation automatically, in a Subdomain Block.

-Drag one of these blocks anywhere in the navigation order, or drag it into a Nav Header Block if you want it to appear in a horizontal navigation submenu instead of the main menu.
+Drag one of these blocks to anywhere in the navigation order, or drag it into a Nav Header Block if you want it to appear in a horizontal navigation submenu instead of the main menu.

 You can have the subdomain link show in the navigation for Desktop only, only for mobile phones, or for both (All).